khanhtranngoccva/Brunch-Windows-Installer/README.md

 This installer will not affect any partitions or data.

-Due to the nature of the installer, please disable Windows Defender before executing.
+Due to the nature of the installer (read below), please disable Windows Defender before executing.

 This installer does the following:
 1. Examines system compatibility with Brunch.